Jurassic Park: The Ride: Hollywood

 A technician began counting down when the building's life support systems would terminate (due to "toxic gases" released during the Tyrannosaurus encounter).
 The raft then climbed a small lift hill that brought it closer to the emergency evacuation drop.
 A second technician yelled, "If you can hear my voice, get out of there!
 It's in the building!
 IT'S IN THE BUILDING!".

 The Tyrannosaurus then emerged from a waterfall coming from broken pipes in front of the raft, and lunged down to grab the raft, which escaped by plunging down an 84 ft drop into a lagoon outside the Environmental Systems Building, splashing water onto nearby spectators.
 A Dilophosaurus made a final attempt to squirt "venom" (water) at the passengers.
-A can of Barbasol was seen in the planter just before the ride ended, a reference to the can Dennis Nedry uses in the film to steal dinosaur embryos.
+A can of Barbasol was seen in the planter just before the ride ended, a reference to the can Dennis Nedry used in the film to steal dinosaur embryos.
 The raft then made its way to the unloading dock where guests disembarked through the Jurassic Outfitters gift shop.

 By the late 1990s, the ride would temporarily be renamed Jurassic Park in the Dark during the park's annual Halloween Horror Nights.
 This version of the ride featured a darker interior and music by Guns N' Roses.